NBISweden/nbis-meta/docs/index.rst

 .. code-block:: bash

     cd nbis-meta
-    conda env create -f environment.yml
+    mamba env create -f environment.yml

-.. note:: mamba instead of conda

-    ``mamba`` is a faster replacement for conda.
-Give it a try by installing it from the conda-forge channel: ``conda install -c conda-forge mamba``.
-    You can then run ``mamba env create -f environment.yml``.
+``mamba`` is a faster implementation of the ``conda`` package manager.
+Refer to the `mamba documentation <https://mamba.readthedocs.io/en/latest/installation.html>`_ for installation instructions.

 From DockerHub
 ==============